sigp/serialization_sandbox/report/serialization_report.md

 result in smaller amounts of bytes being used in the wire.
 However, we should also consider the impact on performance and requirement of extra computation to reduce the overhead necessary.

+There are a number of serialization techniques whose output is suitable for compressing.
+This may be leveraged in certain cases to increase bandwidth and reduce network saturation with high message count.

+Such compressions that may be analysed in future:

+* bzip
+* gzip
+* zlib
+* lz4